asseternity/browser-text-rpg-wp/readme.md

 # TO DO LIST.
-// automate the import/export process (maybe use classes for new items, monsters and storyElements)
-    // --- what do I change all the time? ---
-    // new monsters imported to: story_objects
-    // new items imported to: story_objects
-    // new storyElements imported to: story_function
 // general script
+// change 'Dude' to something else.
+// ending exploration? new board? reset moveOn?
+// hide stats!
+// hide menu_window?
+// break up the trees with other icons in the Forest of Mirrors
+// add a fakeChoice mechanic for fast scripting?
+// new classes
+// new ghostly aesthetic
 // main menu - functionality
+// prod and dev builds in wp
+// make sure that it works on github pages